eclipse-researchlabs/brain-iot-tutorials/_tutorial/10-developer.md

 		</site>
 	</distributionManagement>
 ```
-Add the `org.apache.maven.plugins:maven-site-plugin` to deploy the the generated site to site URL specified in pom:
+Append the `org.apache.maven.plugins:maven-site-plugin` in the `<build>` section to deploy the the generated site to site URL specified in pom:
 ```xml
             <plugin>
                 <artifactId>maven-site-plugin</artifactId>